 - Repay the loan in 36 months or less

 - Put a down payment on the vehicle

 As with any loan, it’s important to carefully read and understand the terms of your U.S. Bank loan.
-These auto loans do carry some additional fees that can increase your monthly payments.
-Be sure that you understand the types of loans that will carry the lowest interest rates, and make sure that these loans work well for you.
+These auto loans do carry some additional fees that can increase your monthly car payments.
+Be sure that you understand the types of car loans with the lowest interest rates, and make sure that these loans work well for you.